RiddleTime/Race-Element/_posts/2023-01-12-get-started.md

 ## How to get started
 First of all, **[Download](https://github.com/RiddleTime/Race-Element/releases/latest "Download")** the app.
 The link will lead you to the latest version at GitHub.

-Place **RaceElement.exe** on your boot drive or else you will run into issues with windows permissions when either updating the app or when running the app.
+Place **RaceElement.exe** on your boot drive, recommends is to make a folder for it in My Documents.
+If the app is not located on your boot drive you will encounter issues with the auto-updater.

 Then simply run the app.
 Do **not** run it as admin, since this will prevent some features from working.